 Warnell School of Forestry and Natural Resources, University of Georgia, Athens, GA

-Kevin Boston is a lecturer of forestry at Humboldt State University.
-He conducts research in applied forest management with emphasis on harvest scheduling, forest road management, landscape planning, precision forestry, and geospatial technologies.
-He received a bachelor’s degree in forestry from Humboldt State University, and master’s and PhD degrees in forest engineering at Oregon State University.
-He obtained a Juris Doctor degree from Lewis & Clarke College in Portland, Oregon.
-He worked for the forest industry in the western United States and in New Zealand.
-He was a principal in the GIS firm VESTRA Resources in 1988.
-He has published over 100 peer-reviewed journal articles and is a co-author of two books published by Academic Press.
-He is managing editor of Mathematical and Computational Forestry & Natural-Resource Sciences.
-He teaches a wide range of forestry courses at Humboldt State University.
+Dr. Boston received a Bachelor’s degree in forestry from Humboldt State University, and Masters and PhD degrees in forest engineering from Oregon State University.
+He obtained a JD from Lewis and Clark College in Portland, Oregon.
+Dr. Boston worked for the forest industry in the western United States, Europe and New Zealand.
+He was a principle in the GIS firm VESTRA Resources in 1988.
+Dr. Boston has published over 100 peer-reviewed journal articles and is a co-author of four books published by Academic Press, Forest Management and Planning, Forest Plans of North America, Mapping of Human and Natural Systems, and Introduction to Forest Management and two with Springer, Forest Operations in the Tropics and Forest Road Operations in the Tropics.
+Dr. Boston is an editor of Mathematical and Computational Forestry & Natural-Resource Sciences.
 To our knowledge, he is the only person who has received teaching awards from three different university forestry programs.

 Elsevier.com visitor survey

 We are always looking for ways to improve customer experience on Elsevier.com.

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.

 If you decide to participate, a new browser tab will open so you can complete the survey after you have completed your visit to this website.